-The Roman Colosseum is the most iconic symbol of the Roman Empire which is frozen in time.
-The oval Flavian amphitheater is the largest standing ancient amphitheater and has been named one of the New 7 Wonders of the World in the year 2000.
+The Roman Colosseum is the largest standing ancient amphitheater and has been named one of the New 7 Wonders of the World in the year 2000.
 The Colosseum Arena was a stage of combat for the gladiators and occasionally staged mock naval battles.
 Its 80,000 seat stadium inspired the gladiators, who were mostly slaves, criminals, or prisoners of war, to fight for their freedom.
 The horrors of the blood-thirsty crowd of thousands cheering on the gladiators’ fight for their lives leaves it to our imagination what entertainment meant to the ancient Romans.

-Located in the heart of Rome, the Colosseum is also very accessible by public transport and is situated near other attractions that you may want to check out after a tour of the Arena.
-So, I’m going to get to the bottom of it and decode everything engrossing about the Colosseum Arena and you can decide if it is truly worth the hype.
+So, I’m going to get to the bottom of all things Colosseum and decode everything engrossing about the Colosseum Arena and you can decide if it is truly worth the hype.

 What Is The Colosseum Arena?